 Problem questions will be included in the course notes and will be based on problems and scenarios that students must prepare, flowing from the main themes addressed in the course.
 The problem questions must be prepared in advance and written solutions must be handed in during the class discussion.
 For every class discussion, the class will be divided into 2 separate groups.
 Times and dates of the class discussions will be indicated on the lecture timetable.
 Every problem question will be discussed in class and feedback will be given.
-Only one of the problems per semester will be formally assessed by the lecturer for marks and each problem question will count 10% towards the class component mark.
+Students need to prepare one problem question per semester.
+It will be formally assessed by the lecturer for marks and each problem question will count 10% towards the class component mark.

-1 INTRODUCTION - WHAT IS ADMINISTRATIVE LAW?
+1 INTRODUCTION - FOUNDING PRINCIPLES OF ADMINISTRATIVE LAW

 Specific Outcomes Assessment Criteria Students are expected to be able to: Students must: To critically explain different concepts and principles relating to administrative law and administrative justice in South Africa.
-Identify the foundational administrative law. principles of Explain the implications and the role of these principles in the exercise and control of public power Explain the influence of constitutional democracy and culture of human rights on our administrative law.
+Identify the foundational administrative law principles.
+Explain the implications and the role of these principles in the exercise and control of public power.
+Explain the influence of constitutional democracy and culture of human rights on our administrative law.
 To define administrative law and its purpose.
 Analyse different definitions of administrative law.
-Determine the scope of administrative law To identify the sources of administrative law and to explain the development of administrative law in South Africa and other selected jurisdictions.
-Identify the relevant sources of administrative law
+Determine the scope of administrative law.
+To identify the sources of administrative law and to explain the development of administrative law in South Africa and other selected jurisdictions.
+Identify the relevant sources of administrative law.
+Understand the requirements for the proper exercise of administrative powers and functions Explain the scope of administrative power with reference to express and tacit, discretionary, peremptory, original, delegated and executive powers.